Police fatally shoot man after burglary

 Assistant Commissioner Grant Nicholls says the situation is a tragedy for everyone involved, and the police have extended their sympathies to Mr Morehu's family.

 He says it was a dangerous situation and he believes the police officer made a courageous decision on the night.

 Police continue to speak to witnesses and are carrying out several investigations into the shooting.

 The scene remains cordoned off and the police say it is likely to remain so for a day or two.

 Golf club manager Simon Rowe says the club has only been broken into once before, about four years ago, and he is not sure what the burglars were after.

 He says there is alcohol, some takings and a shop full of golfing equipment but not a lot of cash is kept on the premises.

-Next story in National: Woman found dead at Hawke's Bay property
+Next story in New Zealand: Woman found dead at Hawke's Bay property

 Copyright © 2013, Radio New Zealand